Blog

 Available Formulations

-Calquence is only available in the form of capsules and must be administered orally.
-The capsules are only available in a 100 mg strength.
-The capsules are yellow and blue and have “ACA 100 mg” imprinted on them.
+Calquence is available as oral tablets.
+The tablets are available in a 100 mg strength.
+The tablets are orange, oval, film-coated, and debossed with “ACA 100” on one side.
 Calquence is dosed twice a day, and the dose is dependent on the cancer type or severity and other factors.
 Verify the correct dose and frequency with your provider.

 Directions for Use

 Calquence may be taken with or without food, but it should be taken with water.
-When taking the capsule, swallow it whole; do not open, break, crush, chew, or allow it to dissolve in your mouth.
+When taking the tablet, swallow it whole with water; do not break, crush, or chew it.
 If taken in combination with obinutuzumab (Gazyva), which is given intravenously, it is best to take Calquence at least one hour prior to the infusion.

 Missed Dose